Zig Zag Festival

 A program of events about illustration and comics in honor of the 250th anniversary of the United States.

-Zig Zag is a festival that aims to highlight this richness by showcasing the excellence of contemporary Italian illustration in New York through a program of events at various key locations in the city dedicated to contemporary illustration.
+Zig Zag will highlight the richness of contemporary Italian illustration through a program of talks, conversations, and events taking place at some of the key locations in New York dedicated to illustration and visual culture.

 This year's guests include: Mac Barnett, Debbie Bibo, Nicholas Blechman, Marianna Coppo, Kirsten Hall, Emiliano Ponzi, Cecilia Ruiz, Felicita Sala, and Olimpia Zagnoli.